Klank93/otMapGenPublic/README.md

 are strictly correlated with each other.
-Beginning from the end "wayPointsCount" determines how many rooms will be placed on map and "wpMinDist" determines the minimum distance between them, so if mapSizeX and mapSizeY multiplicity gives not enough space to handle the number of rooms generation will simply fail one way or another.
+Beginning from the end "wayPointsCount" determines how many rooms will be placed on map and "wpMinDist" determines the minimum distance between them, so if mapSizeX and mapSizeY multiplicity gives not enough space to handle the number of rooms, generation will simply fail one way or another.

-To achieve the best outcome, you need to combine those parameters the way that will allow you to be still able to generate map and make sure that the map will not be empty of rooms, tunnels etc.
+To achieve the best results, combine these parameters the way that will allow you to be still able to generate map and make sure that the map will not be empty of rooms, tunnels etc.

 As a guide you can watch the number log message: